 The good news is that fostering these social-emotional skills in kids doesn’t require fancy activities or an advanced degree.
 Our simple daily interactions with our kids set the stage for the development of many of these skills.
 Simply engaging with our kids in discussions and modeling emotional skills can make a huge difference.

 Watch some specific tips that I discussed here in my Facebook parenting group:

 Need ideas?
 Sign up for this FREE cheatsheet, 8 Daily Activities to Boost Your Child’s Emotional Intelligence.

 Parents, the work we do each day to “show up” emotionally for your kids really matters!
-By fostering emotional intelligence in our children in these simple ways we can raise a generation of kids who understand their emotions and those of others.
+By fostering emotional intelligence in children in these simple ways we can raise a generation of kids who understand their emotions and those of others.
 Through understanding emotions, our kids are more likely to thrive in their relationships, careers and personal well-being.
 These emotional skills will serve them well and perhaps help make the world a little more kind.

 NEVER BELIEVE THAT A FEW CARING PEOPLE CAN’T CHANGE THE WORLD.
 FOR, INDEED, THAT’S ALL WHO EVER HAVE.